Leadership,

 pastors!

-Teachers.
-We are to test every thing.
+are to test every thing.

-1 Peter 5:2-5 shows that elders are to
+1 Peter 5:2-5 shows that

-faithful examples.
-Their authority,
+flock as faithful examples.
+Their authority, therefore, is

-believers so that they might grow.
-They
+they might grow.
+They have no authority

-have no authority over a believer.
+over a believer.

 SUBMISSION